Bayesian inferences on uncertain ranks and orderings: Application to ranking players and lineups: Application: National Basketball Association lineup data

 To help visualize the relationships between players, the global statement can be plotted using a network graph.
 The bottom right plot of \cref{fig:usage_rateALL} displays a network graph that corresponds to the global statement in the bottom-left plot.
 Each node corresponds to a player.
 The network graph is directed in that edges connecting two players indicate which player is better by way of an arrow.
 Thus, any path of the graph represents a ranking of the nodes (that is, players).
 From the network graph, its clear that Monta Ellis is ranked as the worst player among the twenty, as many arrows are pointing away from him.
 Also notice that Monta Ellis is ranked below Carmelo Anthony, who is ranked below Lebron James.
 So, we can conclude that $\xi_{\rm James} > \xi_{\rm Anthony} > \xi_{\rm Ellis}$.
 Similarly, we can conclude that $\xi_{\rm Durant} > \xi_{\rm Rose}$ and $\xi_{\rm Bryant} > \xi_{\rm Hamilton}$, but also that Bryant is neither better nor worse than James, et cetera.
 Note that all these ranking statements, or any combination of rankings from the global statement, have a joint posterior probability that is bounded below by $0.34$ (which is the posterior probability of the global statement).

-The traditional ranking of these twenty players based on rank ordering of posterior medians is displayed in the top left plot of \cref{fig:usage_rateALL}, where the order of the players on the $x$-axis corresponds to the median rankings.
-This ranking is not represented in any of the $10^4$ MCMC iterates and as a result its posterior probability is approximately zero.
-In fact, no ranking of the twenty players appeared more than once among the $10^4$ MCMC iterates, indicating that all such rankings have posterior probability close to zero.
+Twenty players are displayed in the top left plot of \cref{fig:usage_rateALL}, where the order of the players on the $x$-axis corresponds to their median ability.
+Given that no ranking of the twenty players appears more than once among the $10^4$ MCMC iterates, any point estimate of the ranking will have posterior probability close to zero.
 Even if focus is placed on rankings that only require James, Wade, and Durant to be in the top three regardless of order, the posterior probability is still only $9 \times 10^{-2}$.
 Similarly, the posterior probability of rankings where Ellis, Maggette, and Kaman are in the bottom three regardless of order is $10^{-2}$, and the posterior probability of rankings where both James, Wade, and Durant are in the top three and Ellis, Maggette, and Kaman are in the bottom three simultaneously is $7 \times 10^{-4}$.
 In contrast, our global statement communicates a similar message about these six players but with a much higher probability ($3.4 \times 10^{-1}$ compared to $2.5 \times 10^{-3}$).
 Notice that our global statement indicates that, for example, James, Wade, and Durant are the players who have the largest number of players that have a lower ability (see left bottom plot of \cref{fig:usage_rateALL}).
 Further, the global statement is saying that these three players are better than the seven players below Smith, and not that they have an ability that is consistently greater than the ability of all other 17 players.